amper5and/secrets.js/README.md

 	npm install
 	bower install

+### Continuous Development

+You can run 'grunt watch' to start watching all JavaScript files and run the testing and minification Grunt tasks on every save to a file.

 ### Minifying

 The minified version of the `secrets.js` can be found in `secrets.min.js`.
 This file was generated using the [UglifyJS2](https://github.com/mishoo/UglifyJS2) tool and was run with `grunt`: